Microenterprise Home Kitchen Operation (MEHKO)

-As of February 1, 2019, no counties have adopted the full resolution.
+As of May 15, 2019, Riverside County has opt-ed into the bill.
+Other counties are poised to follow suit.
 If you’d like to help your county adopt the resolution, click here for more information.

 What can I do to be ready for when my county starts issuing MEHKO permits?

 While you cannot apply right now to get your MEHKO permit, there are some steps you can take so you are ready to apply when counties open the permitting process, such as: